openSUSE/suse-vale-styleguide/README.md

 # Technically style guide

-A [Vale](https://vale.sh)-compatible style for technical writers documenting open-source software.
+A [Vale](https://vale.sh)-compatible style for technical writers documenting open-source software and for anyone writing about Open Source.

 # Installation on Linux